 With surgical instruments, it’s highly important they are protected from any foreign organisms.
 Sterilization is performed before use, but preventing contamination is always a priority.
 Dust, dirt and even air can all jeopardize the cleanliness of these tools.
 Often, they’re kept in vacuum-sealed, tamper-evident plastic pouches (known as peel packs).
 Exterior packaging should be sturdy and safe, to prevent individual items and interior packaging from any physical damage.
 In best practice, even the external packaging can be sterile to protect the internal packaging to a greater degree.
 Sterile totes can be used to transport critical sterile equipment to hospitals for surgeries, or for outbound transfers from one hospital to another.

 Shipping requirements for surgical instruments:

 There aren’t specific guidelines, but there are best practices a delivery provider should follow.

 The integrity of sensitive packages can be protected with some planning before transit.
-Providers can establish the fastest transit route and the most ideal shipping schedules to reduce the impact of any external factors.
+Providers can establish the fastest transit route, such as our Mission Critical solution, and the most ideal shipping schedules to reduce the impact of any external factors.
 While in-transit, It’s important to take extra precautions in certain environments.
 For example, if the environment is humid, the packaging should be checked for condensation.
 The same goes for items exposed to two varying temperatures (like air-conditioned and very hot environments).